jamestalmage/fallback-cli/readme.md

 }
 ```

+*That's it!*

-*That's it!* Now your globally installed CLI will use the locally installed version.
-In most
+Your globally installed CLI will use the local version from `node_modules` if it exists.
-cases this will even be backwards compatible with versions before you introduced `fallback-cli`.
+In most cases this will even be backwards compatible with versions of your CLI before you introduced `fallback-cli`.

-**Note:** `cli.js` and `cli-shim.js` are arbitrary file names, use whatever you wish.
+**Note:** `cli.js` and `cli-shim.js` are arbitrary file names, use whatever you want.

 ## Advanced Usage

-Instead of a conventional `cli.js`, have it export a function:
+Instead of a conventional `cli.js` that begins executing immediately, export a callback that
+starts execution:

 ```js
 var minimist = require('minimist'); // or whatever argv processor you prefer